 The church was built in the second half of the 13th century.
-It was mentioned for the first time in 1297 and 1298.
-In the following century, it was rebuilt in the brick gothic style and enlarged by a northern aisle and possibly by a sacristy.
-In the fifteenth century, a chapel was added on the south side, and at the end of the century a polygonal apse was erected.
-At the turn of the fifteenth and sixteenth century, the tower was raised, which its final shape reached in the eighteenth century.
-The church was partially renovated in the 19th and at the turn of the 19th and 20th centuries.
+It was first recorded in 1297 and 1298, when the Brandenburg margrave Albrecht handed over the patronage over the church to the collegiate in Myślibórz.
+In the next century it was rebuilt and enlarged in the brick Gothic style.
+These works were probably completed when the altar of the Blessed Virgin Mary was consecrated in 1320.
+In the 15th century, a chapel was added on the south side, and at the end of the century, a polygonal apse.
+At the turn of the 15th and 16th centuries, a side aisle was added and the tower was raised, which reached its final shape in 1788.
+The church was renovated and regothisated in 1882 and at the turn of the 19th and 20th centuries.

 The church was situated on the yard adjacent from the east to the town square and the town hall, away from the town’s defensive walls.
 Originally, it was an aisleless structure, built of regular granite stones, on a rectangular plan without the chancel separated externally, with a four-sided tower on the west side, of the width as the nave.
 The entrance to the interior led from the west through a pointed, stepped portal.
 Another portal could be located in the southern wall, in the place of the later Gothic one.

 In the fourteenth century, the walls of the church were raised with the use of bricks, so that new, larger, Gothic windows could be inserted in them.
 In the fifteenth century, a chapel was erected on the south side, and at the end of the fifteenth or early sixteenth century, a polygonal apse with buttresses was added to the eastern wall of the nave.
 Then the northern wall was pulled down, replaced by arcades connecting with the then erected aisle, of a length similar to the former nave.
 As a result, an asymmetrical church was formed with a northern aisle lower than the main nave.